evanhorowitz/wpassgui/README.md

 Walkman Playlist Assistant Super Script (GUI Edition)

 I made this little tool for Walkman devices (NW-A5X and below) that do not run Android.
 Playlist files were difficult to make considering the formatting, so I wrote a quick tool to do all that for me.

+Supports WAV, FLAC, MP3, M4A, WMA, OGG, and AAC.
+Can easily support more by just editing the code.

+# How it works:

+-Select the Music folder you would like to scan for files.

+-Select the root directory that you are going to store the playlist file in.

+-Name the playlist file.

+-Generate the file.

+-yay

+# Disclaimer:

 This is badly written in Python and compiled using PyInstaller.
-The current build is compiled for Linux, Windows is in progress.

-Tested in Linux OpenSUSE with future testing possibly coming.
+Built for both Windows and Linux.
+Tested on Windows 11 23H2 and OpenSUSE.
 Feel free to do whatever you would like with this tool.